Ziyarko/ziyarko.github.io/README.md

                                                                     Ziya Kök

-    About Me
+    print(About Me
     Hello!👋 My name is Ziya, and I am a sophmore in highschool at Hisar.
-I like playing basketball and music.
+I like playing basketball and music.)